pavlosprotopapas/course-starter-harvard/chapters/chapter1.md

 <exercise id="3" title="Describe your data.">

 - Load data from data file `data.csv` using pandas.
 - Examine the `DataFrame`.
-How many points and how many columns are there?.
+How many points and how many columns are there?

 <codeblock id="01_03">